funvill/funvill.github.io/_flockingai/026-zeng.md

   - /public/uploads/flockingai/026-j.png
 ---

 The Sharp Eared Owl is a ground dwelling Owl with large pointed ears and huge eyes.
 The feature pattern on their fur looks like a jacket.
 There are many different patterns for the jacket feathers.
-The face feathers are fuzzy.
 Females will have red feathers on their heads.
 These animals are found in woodlands all over the world.
+This owl is also a very shy bird and is very hard to spot in the wild.
+A group of Sharp Eared Owls is called a parliament.
+The Sharp Eared Owl eats small mammals and birds.
+The Sharp Eared Owl has a very unique bird song that sounds like a mix between a hoot and a screech.
+The Sharp Eared Owl would not make a good pet because it is a very shy bird and does not like people very much.

+- A group is called: parliament
+- Eats: Small mammals and birds
+- Lives in: woodlands all over the world